 Dr. Emily Kade

 Dr. Kade has significant experience conducting neuropsychological and psychoeducational assessment services for children, adolescents, and adults.
-Her primary training is in pediatric assessment working with children with ADHD, autism spectrum disorder, learning disabilities, giftedness, anxiety, and behavioral or mood disorders.
+Her primary training is in pediatric assessment working with children with ADHD, autism spectrum disorder, learning disabilities, giftedness, twice exceptionalism anxiety, and behavioral or mood disorders.
 Dr. Kade completed certified training in the ADOS-2 and has experience providing treatment and care to children with autism, mood, and behavioral disorders within a pediatric psychiatric inpatient hospital setting.
 In addition, Dr. Kade has worked with adult and geriatric populations providing neuropsychological assessment services to patients with neurocognitive impairment due to traumatic brain injury, progressive dementia, seizure disorder/epilepsy, stroke, and/or comorbid medical conditions.

 Dr. Kade has received training in Cognitive Behavioral Therapy (CBT), Dialectical Behavioral Therapy (DBT), Motivation Interviewing, and Eye Movement Desensitization and Reprocessing (EMDR).
 She has worked with patients with major depression, anxiety, trauma/PTSD, substance abuse disorders, serious mental illness, homelessness, adjustment disorders, intellectual disability, and personality disorders.
 In addition, Dr. Kade has worked with patients to develop strategies and techniques to better manage chronic pain, sleep, and/or stress.
 Dr. Kade is a published research and has presented at a number of national and international conferences such as the American Academy of Pediatric Neuropsychology (AAPdN), American Academic of Clinical Neuropsychology (AACN), Anxiety and Depression Association of America (ADAA), and Association for Psychological Science (APS).
 She is a current member of American Psychological Association, Division 40 for Clinical Neuropsychology, Arizona Neuropsychological Society (AzNS), and American Academy of Pediatric Neuropsychology (AAPdN).
 Dr. Kade is passionate about helping patients gain a holistic understanding of the relationship between brain functioning in relation to problematic cognitive, emotional, and/or behavioral concerns.
 Dr. Kade believes in using neuropsychological assessment as a starting point to collaboratively determine the most effective way to navigate treatment and intervention to help children, adults, and families develop and maintain an optimal life.